xat/Bucket-Balls/README.md

 Bucket Balls lets you connect multiple devices (Smartphones, Laptops,...).
 Each device becomes a "Bucket".
 You can create some colored balls inside a bucket.
-If the device supports the "deviceorientation"-event you can slop the balls inside a bucket into another bucket.
+If the device supports the "deviceorientation"-event you can slop the balls from one bucket into another.
 You can create rulesets to define which bucket is allowed to drop its balls in which other buckets.
-Buckets Balls is build with Node.JS and box2d.
-It's a fun weekend project, so I wont commit it to the NPM repository since I dont know if I will be able to maintain it in future.

 ## Wanna see Bucket Balls in action?